CONTENTS

 to our province in so many ways.

-business, in health care, in education, in art and culture.
-And everyone I talk
+are leaders in business, in health care, in education, in art and culture.
+And

-to is so proud that, in Saskatchewan, Sikh Heritage Month has been made into
+everyone I talk to is so proud that, in Saskatchewan, Sikh Heritage Month has

 Thank you, Mr. Speaker.
 We recognize the amazing contributions that the Sikh